 Half Girlfriend (2017), directed by Mohit Suri and starring Arjun Kapoor and Shraddha Kapoor, revolves around a young man’s complex relationship with a woman who refuses to define their status.
 Based on Chetan Bhagat’s 2014 novel of the same name, the film explores themes of love, social status, and personal growth.
 The adaptation reflects Bhagat’s narrative style while delivering a contemporary love story.

-10. The White Tiger
+10. The white tiger

 The White Tiger (2021), directed by Ramin Bahrani, features Adarsh Gourav, Priyanka Chopra, and Rajkummar Rao.
 The film follows the rise of Balram, a driver who escapes poverty to become an entrepreneur.
 It is based on Aravind Adiga’s 2008 novel of the same name, which won the Man Booker Prize.
 The film effectively captures Adiga’s sharp critique of social inequality and the struggles of the underprivileged, offering a gripping portrayal of ambition and resilience.